isc-projects/kea/doc/sphinx/man/kea-ctrl-agent.8.rst

 The arguments are as follows:

 ``-v``
-   Displays the version.
+   Displays the Kea version.

 ``-V``
-   Displays the extended version.
+   Displays the extended Kea version.

 ``-W``
    Displays the configuration report.